Orbital Troubleshooting

 -

-Orbital does not appear on the device after some time has passed.
+Orbital does not appear on the device after some time.

 Things to Check